 I was so eager to share knowledge about what I had learned from the snuggle community that I wrote The Snuggle Party Guidebook.
 More than a guide on how to attract more platonic physical affection, with many fun games and activities, it candidly explores our social programming around touch, sexuality, and gender.

 Oh, and did I mention that both the hard copy and ebook versions include a ton of cute animal snuggling photos and sketches?
-You can see a few on the book’s Amazon page below, or at snuggleparty.org., which includes free tools form the book and links to other resources.
+You can see a few on the book’s Amazon page below, or at the Snuggle Party Overview Page, which links to free tools from the book and other resources.

 I hope you check it out, share it with anyone you might find it useful, and let me know what you think.
 And if you’re catching this post the same week of its publication date, you might still be in time for a book giveaway!